 Is it too late to take emergency contraception?

 Accidents such as these certainly happen and can be quite distressing.
-Plan B, a popular type of emergency contraception (EC), is a very effective method of pregnancy prevention, yet you are concerned you are stretching the time limit for its effectiveness.
+Emergency contraception (EC), is a very effective method of pregnancy prevention, yet you are concerned you are stretching the time limit for its effectiveness.
 Well, you are in luck.

-It’s true that Plan B is more likely to work if you take it very soon after unprotected sex.
-It is best within the 72-hour window, about 89% effective.
-But it does not expire after 72 hours — it can work for as long as five days after having unprotected sex.
-The exact effectiveness that many days after is not fully known, partially because there are many other factors besides when the Plan B was taken, such as age or regularity of periods, that may influence Plan B's effectiveness.
-But you will be taking Plan B just after the 72-hour window, so you may still fall within that 89% time period.
+It’s true that most EC is more likely to work if you take it very soon after sex that occurs when a birth control method failed or was not used.
+It’s best within the 72-hour window, about 89 percent effective.
+But it does not expire after 72 hours — it may still be effective for as long as five days (120 hours) after having sex.
+The exact effectiveness that many days after is not fully known, partially because there are many other factors besides when the EC was taken, such as age or regularity of periods, that may influence it's effectiveness.
+But you will be taking it just after the 72-hour window, so you may still fall within that 89 percent time period.